Whitehead problem: Refinement

 must split for any abelian group C, then it is well known that this is equivalent to A being free.
+(See Projective module).

 Caution: The converse of Whitehead's problem, namely that every free abelian group is Whitehead, is a well known group-theoretical fact.
 Some authors call Whitehead group only a non-free group A satisfying Ext1(A, Z) = 0.
 Whitehead's problem then asks: do Whitehead groups exist?